 Study of the anatomy/physiology of the swallowing mechanism, the etiology of its disorders, and the assessment and management of patients with various diseases/injuries causing these disorders.
-Spring only and every year.
-3 Credits

 CD-937 Counseling in Communication Disorders

 This course will review theories of counseling and counseling strategies.
 Opportunities will be provided to practice counseling strategies.
 The course will also provide opportunity for personal growth, a requisite for helping our clients change and grow.